zuozhenggh/learning-library/data-management-library/goldengate/migrate-postgre-atp/migrate/migrate.md

 ## Introduction

-Final lab of this workshop will guide you how to setup simple migration to ATP using Goldengate Microservices.
+The final lab of this workshop will guide you on how to set up simple migration to ATP using Goldengate Microservices.
 By using Oracle GoldenGate Microservices on Oracle Cloud Marketplace, replication from on-premises to cloud and cloud-to-cloud platforms can easily be established and managed.
 With Oracle GoldenGate Microservices on Marketplace, you can deploy Oracle GoldenGate in an off-box architecture, which means you can run and manage your Oracle GoldenGate deployment from a single location.

 *Estimated lab time*: 30 minutes

 ### Objectives

-In this final step of workshop, we will configure replication process in Microservices and apply captured changes from source database to our target Autonomous database.
-This is final lab.
+In this final step of the workshop, we will configure the replication process in Microservices and apply captured changes from the source database to our target Autonomous database.
+This is the last lab.

 ### Prerequisites